-These monetary payments can make a hugely positive impact on your financial situation.
-When your disability prevents you from working like you used to, and results in high medical bills, making ends meet can be very difficult.
+These monetary payments can make a dramatic impact on your financial situation.
+When your disability prevents you from working like you used to, and results in high medical bills, making ends meet can be very difficult and life even more challenging.
 SSD benefits are designed to alleviate some of that financial stress that is caused by your disabling condition.

 When Does Cognitive Dysfunction Qualify for SSD?